Speaking of HealthMenstrual cups: Why the recent increase in popularity?July 07, 2022

-“Ms. Kroymann had a special type of disc herniation called a disc extrusion where a piece of disc in the spine separates and in her case was pinching a nerve,” says Dr. Nguyen, who trained at Mayo Clinic in Rochester and joined Mayo Clinic Health System in September of 2014.
-She and Kelli Kyle, a certified physician assistant, started Kroymann on a regimen of physical therapy and injections to help control the swelling and pain as well as close monitoring of her condition.
+After several tests, an orthopedic surgery team determined that Patricia had a special type of herniated disc in her spine called disc extrusion where a piece of disc in the spine separates and, in her case was pinching a nerve.
+The orthopedic surgeon and certified physician assistant started Patricia on a regimen of physical therapy and injections to help control the swelling and pain as well as close monitoring of her condition.

-Kroymann again reported to the Emergency Department, where providers contacted Dr. Nguyen immediately.
-In two days, Kroymann was in the operating room with Dr. Nguyen in Austin undergoing a discectomy.
+Patricia again reported to the Emergency Department, where providers contacted the orthopedic surgeon immediately.
+In two days, Patricia was in the operating room in Austin undergoing a discectomy.

-“When I woke up, the pain in my leg was gone,” says Kroymann.
+“When I woke up, the pain in my leg was gone,” says Patricia.
 “I was off my feet for a while, but I didn’t even need physical therapy.”